emmanuelkamala/salum-emmanuel-project/natours/Readme.md

 14. linear-gradient with angle is better than linear-gradient with to bottom
 15. Display inline block takes the available position
 16. Backround image is very useful for creating shapes
+17. Transform origin is very useful for animation and transition where it shows the origin of the transformation I mean the pivot point

 ### Responsive design principles
   1. Fluid layouts